John-Glazebrook/T-Level-Digital-Production-Design-and-Development/year-1/coding/README.md

 hello

+Contents:

+Python lectures
+Python worksheets
+Assessments

+After Python there are lectures on:

+Minecraft Education - this teaches JS (typescript) and flowcharts C# - this solidifies JS (similar language) and teaches GUI

 Lecturers - these are tools you will need:

 You and all students will need an account on http://repl.it (new URL http://replit.com)